 Forms

-After the directories have been created, copy the contents on ‘Forms.zip’ into the Forms folder under IcsMain and IcsTest.
+After the directories have been created, copy the contents on ‘Forms.zip’ into the Forms folder under Chcc-rcm and Chcc-rcm-test.

 Under each Form Type, there will also be ‘Year’ folders (2014, 2015, 2016), which will store images for each year.
 Under each ‘Year’ folder, there will be ‘Month’ folders (01, 02, 03, …, 12), which will store images for each month.
 The purpose of this is to keep directories from storing a large number of images, which can affect performance.